HTMLCOIN/htmlcoin-nft-marketplace/README.md

 On your Chrome browser go to http://localhost:3000/nftmarketplace

-Make sure you have installed the Qtum [Qnekt wallet](https://github.com/earlgreytech/metamask-extension/releases) browser extension
+Make sure you have installed the Htmlcoin [Qnekt wallet](https://github.com/earlgreytech/metamask-extension/releases) browser extension